-The company classifies its financial assets in the following categories: "financial assets at fair value through profit or loss" and "loans and receivables".
-The classification depends on the purpose for which the financial assets were acquired.
-The directors determine the appropriate classification of the financial assets at initial recognition.
+From 1 January 2018, the company classifies its financial assets as "financial assets at fair value through profit or loss" and "financial assets at amortised cost".
+The classification depends on the company's business model for managing the financial assets and the contractual terms of the cash flows.
+Management determines the classification of the company's financial assets at initial recognition.